In participation with a United Cardinal Bloggers project, here are my choices for the top 5 iconic moments in Cardinals history:

 Why it qualifies: By defeating the Yankees and winning their first World Series championship, the Cardinals transformed from a perennial also-ran into an elite franchise in the National League.

 Fun fact: Alexander faced seven batters in Game 7.
 None of the first six hit the ball out of the infield.
-The seventh, Babe Ruth, walked with two out in the ninth, then was thrown out attempting to steal.
+The seventh, Babe Ruth, walked with two outs in the ninth and was thrown out attempting to steal.

 Top quote: “I knew he was all rattled and nervous and would go after anything, so I gave him a low curve a foot and a half from the plate and he swung and missed.” _ Grover Cleveland Alexander to The Sporting News, describing the pitch on which he struck out Tony Lazzeri.